Oh Carolina: Track listing

 "Oh Carolina" was also issued as the B-side to Prince Buster's "Madness" on a 1961 single on the Fab label, and was included on a 1978 12-inch single of "Big Five".

 Shaggy version

-"Oh Carolina" was covered by Jamaican musician Shaggy and released in January 1993 as the lead single from his debut album, Pure Pleasure (1993).
-Produced by Shaun Pizzonia, it became an international hit following its use in the 1993 film Sliver, starring Sharon Stone.
+"Oh Carolina" was covered by Jamaican musician Shaggy and released in January 1993 by Virgin Records as the lead single from his debut album, Pure Pleasure (1993).
+Produced by Shaun Pizzonia, it became an international hit following its use in the 1993 film Sliver.
 In the United Kingdom, it became the first of Shaggy's four chart-topping singles, spending two weeks at the summit of the UK Singles Chart in March 1993.
-The song fared less well in the United States, peaking at number 59 on the Billboard Hot 100.
-The song received major crossover airplay on American alternative rock radio, and as a result, the song peaked at number 14 on the Billboard Modern Rock Tracks chart.
+In the United States, the song received major crossover airplay on alternative rock radio, and as a result, it peaked at number 14 on the Billboard Modern Rock Tracks chart.
 The song's success returned reggae music to mainstream popularity in the UK.
 The accompanying music video for "Oh Carolina" received heavy rotation on MTV Europe.